-- (1) "Audit fees" include fees for services performed by our independent public accounting firm in connection with our annual audit for 2022 and 2023, fees related to the review of quarterly financial statements, fees related to the pro forma financial information and fees for consultation concerning financial accounting and reporting standards.
-Fees in 2023 also include services by our accounting firm for the audit of AlterG for the years 2021 and 2022 prior to our acquisition in August 2023. - (2) "Audit-related fees" relate to assurance and associated services that are traditionally performed by an independent auditor, including accounting consultation and consultation concerning financial accounting, reporting standards and due diligence. - (3) "Tax fees" include fees for professional services rendered by our independent registered public accounting firm for tax compliance, transfer pricing and tax advice on actual or contemplated transactions.
+(1) "Audit fees" include fees for services performed by our independent public accounting firm in connection with our annual audit for 2022 and 2023, fees related to the review of quarterly financial statements, fees related to the pro forma financial information and fees for consultation concerning financial accounting and reporting standards.
+Fees in 2023 also include services by our accounting firm for the audit of AlterG for the years 2021 and 2022 prior to our acquisition in August 2023.

+(2) "Audit-related fees" relate to assurance and associated services that are traditionally performed by an independent auditor, including accounting consultation and consultation concerning financial accounting, reporting standards and due diligence.

+(3) "Tax fees" include fees for professional services rendered by our independent registered public accounting firm for tax compliance, transfer pricing and tax advice on actual or contemplated transactions.
+(4) "All other fees" include fees for services rendered by our independent registered public accounting firm with respect to government incentives and other matters.